jmanuelbello30/Website-made-with-Jquery/ReadMe.md

    - Added watch made with Momentjs in section "Reloj".
    - Added interactive button to show watch in section "Reloj".
    - Added Contact section with basic validation made with "jQuery validation plugin": https://jqueryvalidation.org/documentation/.
-   - Added Theme changer (change the background color of the web) working only in section "Bienvenida".
+   - Added Theme changer (change the background color of the web).
    - Added basic validation made with "jQuery validation plugin" in login, section "Bienvenida".
    - Added social network icons in footer.

 ### Functionalities or tasks to do:

-   - Modify the final styles of the entire web.
-   - Organize Javascript according to each HTML.
-   - Add Theme changer functionality in the rest sectionals.
-   - Document pending code.
    - Add Responsive.

 ### Steps to install this project for first time: